-The Adventuro AT II from GT Radial features exhilarating off-road performance in all types of terrains to go
+The Adventuro AT II from GT Radial features exhilarating

-for year round traction and handling and a longer tread life.
+light duty pickups and SUV's, the AT II is engineered for year round traction and handling and a longer tread

 A tough all-terrain tread compound is molded into a computer-optimized tread

 pattern with larger tread blocks for increased handling abilities.
 The balanced void ratio provides added wet

 Wider lugs and the tire's open shoulder grooves enhance off-road traction in mud,

 sand and rocks.
 The tread is designed to self-clean itself of mud and snow, and it does this quite well.

 Inside the tread you will find two steel belts with a nylon cap ply that add more

 strength and durability to the tire, as well as increased handling.
 A polyester cord body creates better overall

 ride comfort.
 The AT II is available in 15-18 inch sizes and comes in load ratings of up to an E.